 The procedure for testing equivalence of states can also be applied to determine the equivalence of two machines.
 The problem is then to determine that every state in one machine has an equivalent in the other machine, and vice versa.
-Of course, the machines need not be equal to be equivalent.
+Of course, the machines need not be equivalent.